 By claiming the non-existent right to create or limit “functioning human rights,” representative oligarchies assume the authority to permit or deny said “rights.”
 One could say, then, that human rights are not rights but rather government permits.

 Representative democracies like the UK parliament assert that they are “sovereign.”
-They want their constituents to believe that they possess yet another additional—albeit impossible—right to be the .
+They want their constituents to believe that they possess yet another additional—albeit impossible—right to be the supreme legal authority.
 This is an anti-democratic power grab based upon yet another lie.
-No, the institutions of government are not sovereign in a democracy; the .
+No, the institutions of government are not sovereign in a democracy; the people are sovereign.

 We don’t have to put up with the tyranny of representative democracies or the governments that operate them.
 There is a better political system called democracy.
 Let’s explore the latter in more depth.